 The PC TALK strategies were developed based on decades of research on how caregivers support child language and communication development.
 The PC TALK tools were designed to be used flexibly, and the way in which they are used and shared with caregivers can be individualized as needed.
-Throughout the manual, we provide guidance on implementing PC TALK, but encourage you to use PC TALK along with, or integrated within your own program's early childhood curricula.
-The PC TALK strategies are also meant to be used continuously, and "grow with" children as their communication develops from infancy to toddler to preschool.
+Throughout the manual, we provide guidance on implementing PCTALK, but encourage you to use PCTALK along with, or integrated within your own program's early childhood curricula.
+The PC TALK strategies are also meant to be used continuously, and "grow children with" their communication develops from infancy to toddler to preschool.

-What does the research nication and language
+What does the research